survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Using Babel with Webpack Configuration

 Even though Babel can be used standalone, as you can see in the *Authoring Packages* chapter, you can hook it up with webpack as well.
-During development, we actually might skip processing.
+During development, we might skip processing.

 Skipping processing is a good option especially if you don’t rely on any custom language features and work using a modern browser.
 Processing through Babel becomes almost a necessity when you compile your code for production, though.